Coverage Policy Manual

 Description:

 The clinical expression of FA is variable, but it is associated with early mortality and a high degree of morbidity.
 Approximately 60% to 70% have at least 1 congenital abnormality, most common being disorders of the thumb and radial bones, short stature, skin hyperpigmentation, hypogonadism, and café au-lait spots (Khincha, 2013).
 A variety of other abnormalities of internal organs such as the heart, lungs, kidneys, and gastrointestinal tract can occur in up to 20% to 25% of patients (Shimamura, 2010).
 The most serious clinical problems are bone marrow abnormalities and malignancies.
-Hematologic abnormalities and bone marrow failure generally present in the first decade of life, although they can present much later (Zhang, 2014).
+Hematologic abnormalities and bone marrow failure present in the first decade of life, although they can present much later (Zhang, 2014).
 There is an increased predisposition to malignancies, especially myelodysplastic syndrome, acute myeloid leukemia, and squamous cell cancers of the head and neck (Kutler, 2003).

 Other inherited bone marrow failure disorders can mimic FA.
 These include dyskeratosis congenital, Shwachman-Diamond syndrome, and congenital amegakaryocytic thrombocytopenia (Teo, 2008).
 These disorders will not typically have a positive chromosomal breakage test, but if the breakage test is not definitive, then it may be difficult to distinguish between the syndromes on clinical parameters.
-Genetic testing for these other disorders is also available, targeting mutations that are distinct from those seen in FA.
+Genetic testing for these other disorders is also available, targeting variants that are distinct from those seen in FA.

 Genetics of FA